metrorailings/OwlBlog/content/posts/2022-week-13-insights.md

 Kirk almost seems cripplingly dependent on Justin Jefferson.

 Minnesota committing more to man coverage than usual.
 Looks like Donatell is willing to ease up a bit on what is otherwise a dogmatic faithfulness to the Fangio style of defense.

+Garrett Wilson is an all-star receiver for these Jets.
+Elijah Moore seems to be the second option given his quickness and relative athleticism.

 ***